 Describe how the J-tube would be used to determine the concentration of carbon dioxide in the air sample in the capillary tube.
+[5 marks]

 4 A conservation agency wished to investigate the effect of grazing on biodiversity in a moorland habitat.
-Two equal-sized areas were marked out.
-One area was then fenced off so that sheep could not graze there.
+Two equal-sized areas were marked out and one was then fenced off so that sheep could not graze there.
 Every month over a period of two years, 20 quadrats were randomly placed in both areas.
 The percentage cover of plants present in each quadrat was recorded.

-(a) Suggest one way of making sure that the results obtained are as accurate as possible.
+(a) Suggest one way of ensuring that the results obtained are as accurate as possible.
+[1 mark]